Blair17/GMR_X/README.md

-# Python analysis scripts for spectrometer data
+# Python analysis scripts for hyperspectral data
 A collection of python scripts for analysing hyperspectral data produced by resonant structures and measured with a spectrometer.
 Data is normalised to a mirror.